 Nicotine and alcohol can inhibit testosterone production where it is produced.
 In addition to losing weight, abstaining from alcohol and stopping smoking, exercise can help increase testosterone levels.
 In contrast to long endurance sessions, strength training can boost testosterone production.[7–11]

 If you lack certain nutrients, the body may reduce its production of testosterone.
-If you suffer from a nutrient deficiency, you can stimulate testosterone production by compensating for the deficiency – that is, with a change in diet or dietary supplements.
+If you suffer from a nutrient deficiency, you can stimulate testosterone production by compensating for the deficiency – that is, with a change in diet or dietary supplements, such as vitamin D and zinc.
 The following nutrients are related to testosterone production:[12-15]

 Where it’s found

 Wholegrain products, mineral water, legumes

 Brazil nuts, wheat bran, soybeans, eggs

 How is testosterone linked to high blood sugar?